 However, the following exception is permitted in the case where the candidate for an open position is currently a sitting member of the IAB.
-It is consistent with these rules for the announcements of a resignation of a sitting member of the IAB and of the confirmed candidate for the mid-term vacancy created by that sitting member on the IAB to all occur at the same time as long as the actual sequence of events that occurred did so in the following order.
+It is consistent with these rules for the announcements of a resignation of a sitting member of the IAB and of the confirmed candidate for the mid-term vacancy created by that sitting member on the IAB to all occur at the same time as long as the actual sequence of events that occurred did so in the following order:

-- \ The nominating committee completes the advice and consent process for the open position being filled by the candidate currently sitting on the IAB. - \ The newly confirmed candidate resigns from their current position on the IAB. - \ The IAB with the new mid-term vacancy requests that the nominating committee fill the position. - \ The Executive Director of the IETF informs the nominating committee of the mid-term vacancy. - \ The nominating committee acts on the request to fill the midterm vacancy. - 9.
-All announcements must be made using at least the mechanism used by the IETF Secretariat for its announcements, including a notice on the IETF web site.
+- 1. The nominating committee completes the advice and consent process for the open position being filled by the candidate currently sitting on the IAB. - 2.
+The newly confirmed candidate resigns from their current position on the IAB. - 3.
+The IAB with the new mid-term vacancy requests that the nominating committee fill the position.

+- 4. The Executive Director of the IETF informs the nominating committee of the mid-term vacancy. - 5.
+The nominating committee acts on the request to fill the mid-term vacancy.